arminbiere/cadical/README.md

 # CaDiCaL
-Radically Simplified Conflict Driven Clause Learning Solver (CDCL)
+Radically Simplified Conflict Driven Clause Learning (CDCL) SAT Solver

 The goal of CaDiCal is to have a minimalistic CDCL solver, which is easy to understand and change, while at the same